poshjosh/chinomsoikwuagwu.com/2020/05/20/AWS-Certified-Solutions-Architect-Quick-Reference.md

     - Save money - stop/terminate when you no longer need an instance running
     - If system impairment occurs - reboot, recover

-__Symmetric vs asymmetric encryption__

-- `Symmetric encryption`, the message to be protected can be encrypted and decrypted using the same key.

-- `Asymmetric encryption`, requires the use of two separate keys: a public key and private key.
-Data is encoded using the public key, and decoded using the private key.

 __Bulk Data Transfer__

 - Online